-LENIN'S face was the familiar face we have all seen in the pictures; not laughing and vital as I have seen it in the movies, not pouring forth a great tide of eloquence and logic, but calm and passive at last.
-His work vas done, as no other man's in history had been done before, completely and greatly, and now he was resting after the labors.
+ENIN'S face was the familiar face we have all seen in the pictures; not laughing and vital as I have seen it in the movies, not pouring forth a great tide of eloquence and logic, but calm and passive at last.
+His work was done, as no other man's in history had been done before, completely and greatly, and now he was resting after the labors.
 The face was waxen in hue, and undoubtedly it had shrunken somewhat, like the face of every dead man, it was not the living, laughing spirit we had known; it was mere clay.
 It was not Lenin, but a handful of mortal dust that had served the uses of the great mind and then had been cast aside.

-\mathbf{B}^{UT} the workers who walked by slowly were thinking of that around to see Lenin.
-Workers from beautiful fearless mind, and not of the clay.
-Some of them had tears in their eyes, and one young girl nearly fainted and had to be helped out by her comrades at home.
+BUT the workers who walked by slowly were thinking of that beautiful fearless mind, and not of the eyes, and one young girl nearly fainted and had to be helped out by her comrades at home.
 When Lenin died, friends.
-The workers were thinking them and their hopes of freedom.
+The workers were thinking of the strong man who year after year | geous Pineapple church, with its wild thru a long life-time had believed in them and their hopes of freedom.
 He had never despaired, he had never wearied, and when the test came, he had met the final test.
 He has been a father, and his children had known that his love would never fail, nor his forgiveness for their weaknesses falter or change.
 Fathers never desert their children and children never forget their fathers.
-That is why the Russian workers weep as they visit the mausoleum of Lenin.
+That is why the Russian workers weep as they visit the mansoleum of Lenin.

-TE came out, after a minute, back into the Red Square.
+WE came out, after a minute, back into the Red Square.
 Around the mauseoleum there were many peddlers of small rosettes of red ribbon and button pictures of Lenin, Marx, Trotsky and other revolutionaries.
-At the foot of Red Square stood the gor- tion was the hope of the world.
+At ization that the proletarian revoluthe foot of Red Square stood the gor.
+I tion was the hope of the world.